 Avoid using refined oils like extra-virgin olive oil and toasted sesame oil; these are not high smoke point oils.
 You might get away with regular olive oil, but it is not recommended.

 In addition, toasted sesame oil should be used towards the end, not as a cooking oil.
-The same also goes for regular sesame oil; if you use it as a cooking oil, mix it with a neutral vegetable oil with a high smoking point.
+The same goes for regular sesame oil; if you use it as a cooking oil, mix it with a neutral vegetable oil with a high smoking point.

 Asian Recipes